 Playing around with different techniques will usually lead to a “happy mistake” or two.
 Below is an image of one of my happy mistakes trying to do the gel medium resist technique.
 I put a layer of gold on the page first, then stenciled some small circles with the gel medium.
 I then did a wash of blue over the top… but the gold paint must not have been dry enough because my blue wash started to turn an ugly green color and got the page all messy.
 So, I sprayed it with water and rubbed with a paper towel.
 This lifted most of the paint off the paper, even the gold layer underneath.
 But, it left the gold circles in tact because they were protected by the gel medium!

 Many weeks ago I discovered another way to create texture on the page using gesso.
 I had just finished prepping my page with a layer of gesso, when I accidentally turned the page.
 Of course, with the gesso being still wet, the pages stuck together.
 I was horrified!
 But after peeling the pages apart, I got excited to see such a neat texture form from the pages pulling apart.

 There are infinite amounts of techniques and ways to start adding color and texture to your page.
 Heck, you don’t even have to start with color and texture… maybe you want to work on a white background!
-Just play around, and experiment.
+Just play around, experiment, and keep an open mind as you follow your heart.
 Sometimes, a technique you learn online or in a book will never work out for you, but perhaps you will stumble upon a “happy mistake” of your own!

 Bonus Tip: Having a separate journal like I do for experimenting and practicing techniques is a fun way to collect everything you’ve learned and discovered.